Music

 I picked up the trumpet - it was more portable.
 I continued my

-piano studies off and on, also studying theory rudiments and
+piano studies intermittently, including theory rudiments and

 composition, and taking